 Before your first walk-through check your gear.

-You’ll need – a good range finder with slope indicator (be sure to buy and carry extra batteries), a digital green reader or digital level, a calculator to crunch numbers between targets, some sort of coaster to place on the greens during practice and enough golf balls to roll the greens.
+You’ll need – a good range finder with slope indicator, a digital green reader (be sure to buy and carry extra batteries for the range finder and BreakMaster), a calculator to crunch numbers between targets, some sort of coaster to place on the greens during practice and enough golf balls to roll the greens.

 Optional items include – a reflector for your range finder.
 Note: not all slopes are detectable with a rangefinders unless you have a solid target to bounce the signal off.